About the Association

 Beginning with issue 4.1, publication in Supernatural Studies occurs first in print and is followed 30 days later by open-access electronic publication under a Creative Commons BY-NC license.
 Material from issues prior to 4.1 will be made available as authorial permissions are secured.
 The journal is listed in the MLA Directory of Periodicals and indexed in the MLA International Bibliography.

 See our latest Calls for Papers here.
 Submissions for issue 6.1 (summer 2019) are now being accepted.

-See our Call for Papers for the 2019 Annual Conference, to be held on March 29, 2019 at The College of Mount St. Vincent in Riverdale, NY here.
+Registration is now open for the 2019 Annual Conference, to be held on March 29, 2019 at The College of Mount St. Vincent in Riverdale, NY.

 If you are a scholar interested in serving as a peer reviewer for Supernatural Studies, please fill out this form.

 City University of New York

 Edward Lehner, Bronx Community College, City University of New York